knative/docs/serving/samples/source-to-url-go/README.md

   password: BASE64_ENCODED_PASSWORD
 ```

-On Mac or Linux computers, you can use the following command line to generate
+1. On Mac or Linux computers, use the following command to generate the base64 encoded
-the base64 encoded values required for the manifest:
+   values required for the manifest:

 ```shell
 $ echo -n "username" | base64